nenadradosevic/KNIME-workflows/README.md

 1) ESRI Solar Analyst integrated via python script.
 To integrate ESRI ArcGIS to workflow environment please use Anaconda environment.
 The steps to do this is provided on the following link: https://gisday.wordpress.com/2016/07/18/setting-up-anaconda-pysal-with-arcgis-python-environment/ ; and
 2) Input data needs to be in csv and ASCII file formats.

+Note: Workflows can be executed only on computer machines with Microsoft operating system because the ESRI ArcGIS installation is only available for Windows.

 User manual: Extended KNIME workflow integrating Solar Analyst wioth validation
 ------